-A glorious reinvention of the iconic bestseller GOOD OMENS, soon to be a massive new TV launch on Amazon Prime Video and the BBC for 2019.
+A glorious reinvention of the iconic bestseller Good Omens, a highly acclaimed TV launch on Amazon Prime Video and the BBC.

-Neil Gaiman's glorious reinvention of the iconic bestseller GOOD OMENS is adapted from the internationally beloved novel by Terry Pratchett and Neil Gaiman and is soon to be a massive new TV launch on Amazon Prime Video and the BBC.
-The series is written and show-run by Neil himself and stars David Tennant, Michael Sheen, Jon Hamm and Miranda Richardson, to name but a few.
+Neil Gaiman's glorious reinvention of the iconic bestseller Good Omens, adapted from the internationally beloved novel by Terry Pratchett and Neil Gaiman, launched on Amazon Prime Video this year to great acclaim.
+Soon to be shown on the BBC, the series is written and show-run by Neil himself and stars David Tennant, Michael Sheen, Jon Hamm and Miranda Richardson, to name but a few.

 [It was] absurdly good fun.
 It's totally bonkers.
 Because Neil Gaiman adapted it and is showrunner, the oddness isn't diluted at all.
 Terry charged Neil with getting it made, almost as his deathbed wish, so it's a real labour of love - David Tennant

 Good Omens the TV show is its own thing.
 But you'd be surprised how often a footnote crept out and into the plot - Neil Gaiman

 To all fans of Good Omens, all I can say is that the love Terry and Neil put into the novel is followed in spades by me in this series, and by everyone else who is making it...
 I knew that I wanted to do it within the first ten to fifteen pages of the scripts.
 By the time I'd finished reading Episode One I was messaging production saying, "I have to do this" - Douglas Mackinnon (Director)